Egg white protein nutrition fitness guide

 Dal (100g cooked) Rs 5 to Rs 8 ~9g Rs 6 to Rs 9

 Egg whites and dal are the cheapest complete proteins in India.
-But egg whites have one big advantage over dal - they are a complete protein with a better amino acid balance for muscle building.
+But egg whites have one big advantage over dal.
+They are a complete protein.
+They have a better amino acid balance for building muscle.

 Gold nugget: Six egg whites (about Rs 15) give you 20g of high-quality protein.
 One scoop of whey protein (about Rs 100) gives you 27g.
 Eggs cost about 5 times less per gram of protein.
 For most Indian gym-goers, eggs are the better daily choice.
 Save whey for the post-workout window when fast absorption matters.